engjen/cycIF_Validation/README.md

 Multiplex imaging technologies are increasingly used for single-cell phenotyping and spatial characterization of tissues; however, quantitative, reproducible analysis is a technical and computational challenge.
 We developed an open-source python-based image analysis tool, [mplex-image,](https://github.com/engjen/cycIF_Validation/blob/master/README.md) to achieve fully-reproducible multiplex image visualization and analysis.
 We deploy this tool in the accompanying Jupyter notebooks to validate specificity, sensitivity, reproducibility and normalization of the multiplex imaging platform cyclic immunofluorescence (CyCIF).

-Through our work, we learned general principles of antibody staining performance, signal removal and background removal, summarized below:
+Through our work, we learned general principles of antibody staining performance, signal removal and background removal, and developed new methods, summarized below:

 **1. Antibody staining**
  - CyCIF method shows differences in dynamic range, but [similar signal-to-background as standard IF.](https://github.com/engjen/cycIF_Validation/blob/master/Fig1_SinglevsCyclic_analysis_44290.ipynb)